 Conservation / Management

-Polygala cruciata occurs in shallow groundwater-maintained wetlands, and formerly the sandy shores of small, groundwater-fed lakes and ponds.
-These habitats are very fragile and susceptible to any activity, such as ditching and tiling, which alters groundwater or surface water flow patterns.
-The habitats are also easily damaged by the invasion of non-native species such as Phalaris arundinacea (reed canary grass) and Lythrum salicaria (purple loosestrife).
-These habitats typically exist as isolated remnants less than 20 ha (50 ac.) in size, which makes them even more vulnerable (Kost 2000).
+Polygala cruciata occurs in shallow groundwater-maintained wetlands and formerly the sandy shores of small groundwater-fed lakes and ponds.
+These habitats are very fragile and susceptible to any activity, such as ditching, tiling, and storm water runoff from urban developments and agricultural fields that alters groundwater or surface water flow patterns.
+The habitats are also easily damaged by the invasion of non-native species such as Phalaris arundinacea (reed canary grass), Lythrum salicaria (purple loosestrife) and Typha angustifolia (narrow-leaved cattail) These habitats typically exist as isolated remnants less than 20 ha (50 acres) in size, which makes them even more vulnerable (Kost 2000).

 Conservation Efforts in Minnesota

-One extant population occurs in Cedar Creek Natural History Area, which is managed for research purposes by the University of Minnesota.
-Another site near the city of Blaine is being considered as a potential state Scientific and Natural Area.
+One extant population of this species occurs in Cedar Creek Ecosystem Science Reserve, which is managed for research purposes by the University of Minnesota.
+Another site near the city of Blaine is a state Scientific and Natural Area.

 References and Additional Information